PTrendafilov/NOIT/README.md

 # NOIT Project
+You can access the web version of the project on [GPSProtection](https://plamennikoleta.pythonanywhere.com/)
 ## Installation Guide

 Welcome to the NOIT project!
 Follow these simple steps to get the project up and running on your local machine.